roelbertens/scrape_save_search/README.md

 ### To-do

 * Remove bugs in parsing some restaurants with really sparse address information.
 See errors in `output/scrapy_errors_20170811`
+* Finding my way on how to write data to bigquery from python > needs to be build into container

+### Folder structure

+* In the main project folder we have all setup files (like Dockerfile, entrypoint.sh and requirements.txt)
+* In the directory `data` there are some sample data sets, and the json schema required to upload to Google BigQuery
+* The directory `iens_scraper` contains:
+    * the `spider` folder set up by Scrapy with the crawler in `iens_spider.py`
+    * Other required code (nothing necessary yet)

 ### About Scrapy

 Use below code to call the spider named `iens`:
 ```
-scrapy crawl iens -a placename=amsterdam -o output/iens.json -s LOG_FILE=output/scrapy.log
+scrapy crawl iens -a placename=amsterdam -o output/iens.jsonlines -s LOG_FILE=output/scrapy.log
 ```
 The following arguments can be set:
 * `-a placename` to choose the city name for the restaurants to be scraped.
 Argument is passed on to the spider class
-* `-o` for the location of the output file
+* `-o` for the location of the output file.
+Use file extention `.jsonlines` instead of `.json` for input Google BigQuery
 * `-s LOG_FILE` to save scrapy log to file for error checking
 * In `Settings.py` set `LOG_LEVEL = 'WARNING'` to only print error messages of warning or higher